jubayerahmmad/jubayerahmmad/README.md

 # 💫 About Me:
-Hi there, I'm Jubayer Ahmmad 👋<br>📍 Based in Bangladesh<br>**💻 Aspiring Front-End Web Developer | MERN Stack Enthusiast | Currently Learning NextJS **<br><br>I'm passionate about building responsive, scalable, and user-friendly web applications.
+Hi there, I'm Jubayer Ahmmad 👋<br>📍 Based in Bangladesh<br>💻 Junior Front-End Developer | MERN Stack Enthusiast | Learning Next.js & TypeScript<br><br>I'm passionate about building responsive, scalable, and user-friendly web applications.
 My journey started with JavaScript and React.js, and since then, I’ve been expanding into the full MERN stack with Node.js, Express.js, and MongoDB.
 Currently, I'm diving deeper into Next.js and TypeScript to level up my skills and build even more powerful web experiences. 🚀